Self-esteem and mental health

 Key facts

-- While we all criticise ourselves from time to time, if you often think badly about yourself you may have low self-esteem.
+- If you often think badly about yourself and find it hard to see your positive qualities, you may have low self-esteem.

 - If you have low self-esteem, you may have difficulty with relationships and problems at work or school.

-- You can improve your self-esteem by challenging negative thoughts and celebrating your achievements.
+- You can improve your or your child's self-esteem by challenging negative thoughts and celebrating your achievements.

 What is self-esteem?

-We all criticise ourselves from time to time, but if you often think badly about yourself or judge yourself negatively, you may have low self-esteem.
+While we all criticise ourselves from time to time, you may have low self-esteem if you:

-Self-esteem is different to self-confidence.
-Confidence relates to a person’s ability in a particular area of their life.
-It is normal to feel confident in some areas and less so in others.
+Self-esteem is different from self-confidence.
+Your self-confidence relates to your ability to do a certain thing.
+It is normal to feel confident in some areas of your life and less so in others.

 What are the signs of low self-esteem?

-- say negative things and are critical about yourself
+- often saying negative things and being critical about yourself

-- focus on your negatives and ignore your achievements
+- focusing on your negatives and ignoring your achievements

-- think other people are better than you
+- thinking other people are better than you

-- think you don’t deserve to have fun
+- thinking you don't deserve to enjoy yourself

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.